PriyanshuLathi/Real-Time-Multimodal-Emotion-Age-and-Gender-Predictor/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/PriyanshuLathi/Real-Time-Multimodal-Emotion-Age-and-Gender-Predictor/blob/main/LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](https://github.com/PriyanshuLathi/Real-Time-Multimodal-Emotion-Age-and-Gender-Predictor/blob/main/LICENSE) file for details.

 ## Contact